golang-module/dongle/README.md

 #### Introduction
 A simple, semantic and developer-friendly golang package for encoding&decoding and encryption&decryption

-If you think it is helpful, please give me a star
+Dongle has been included by [awesome-go](https://github.com/avelino/awesome-go#security "awesome-go"), if you think it is helpful, please give me a star

 [github.com/golang-module/dongle](https://github.com/golang-module/dongle "github.com/golang-module/dongle")